BrandonMcCoy1415/Final-MovieQuiz/docs/final.md

     * Struggled to balance between functionality of our application and how it looked on the frontend

 ## Future Work
+* Provide a cleaner and more visually attractive front-end for users
+* Add more variables for users to select to provide more specific recommendations
+* Allow more recommendations per result
+* Provide similar movies to results to allow more discovery
 * Display more metadata on each movie
-* Provide a cleaner and more visually attractive front-end for users
+* Continue exploring libraries and API’s to improve the vision and efficiency of the application
+* Note where movies can be watched via streaming